DODOEX/docs/docs/contractUseGuide.md

 ```

-Try to withdraw `amount` of asset from funding pool.
-As there may be withdraw fee, the functions return the exact amount of asset received by message sender.
+This function tries to withdraw an amount of assets from the capital pool.
+As there may be a withdrawal fee, the function returns the exact amount of asset received by the message sender.

 ```javascript